Highlights from the Ratings and Financial Report for Akerna Corp. (KERN)

 Sponsored

-The average price from analysts is $0.15, which is $0.03 above the current price.
 KERN currently public float of 33.36M and currently shorts hold a 1.80% ratio of that float.
-Today, the average trading volume of KERN was 9.44M shares.
+Today, the average trading volume of KERN was 10.15M shares.

 KERN’s Market Performance

-KERN stocks went up by 3.50% for the week, with a monthly drop of -13.01% and a quarterly performance of -70.00%, while its annual performance rate touched -96.10%.
-The volatility ratio for the week stands at 7.20% while the volatility levels for the past 30 days are set at 8.53% for Akerna Corp.
-The simple moving average for the period of the last 20 days is -16.36% for KERN stocks with a simple moving average of -88.15% for the last 200 days.
+KERN stocks went down by -8.71% for the week, with a monthly drop of -14.05% and a quarterly performance of -69.43%, while its annual performance rate touched -96.31%.
+The volatility ratio for the week stands at 18.70% while the volatility levels for the past 30 days are set at 11.23% for Akerna Corp.
+The simple moving average for the period of the last 20 days is -13.09% for KERN stocks with a simple moving average of -87.42% for the last 200 days.

 Analysts’ Opinion of KERN